umamaheshwari1010/HR_Analytics_project/README.md

 # HR Analytics Dashboard - Power BI

 ## 📌 Project Overview
-This project is an **HR Analytics Dashboard** built using **Power BI**, designed to provide insights into employee presence, work-from-home (WFH) trends, and sick leave (SL) percentages.
-The dashboard helps HR teams monitor attendance patterns over time and analyze trends by various factors like month and day of the week.
+This project is an **HR Analytics Dashboard** built using **Power BI**,  designed to track employee data for the HR team, including working hours, attendance, performance, and leaves.
+The dashboard streamlined HR processes and increased efficiency.
+• This Dashboard can save 3-4hrs of work for the HR daily.

 ## 🚀 Features
 - **Presence Insights**: Displays the percentage of employees present, working from home, and on sick leave.